 Bupropion, which is predominantly noradrenergic, has also shown evidence to alleviate pain.

 The precise painkilling mechanism of antidepressants remains unknown.
 They may increase neurotransmitters in the spinal cord that reduce pain signals.
-Antidepressants may also exert adjunctive therapeutic influences through histamine receptors as well as modulation of sodium channels3.
+Antidepressants may also exert additional therapeutic effects through histamine receptors as well as modulation of sodium channels3.
 They don't work immediately.
 You may have to take an adjuvant for several weeks before it starts reducing the pain.

 Anticonvulsants have been used in the management of pain since the 1960s.
 There is strong evidence that anticonvulsants are useful in reducing neuropathic pain, especially when the pain is lancinating or burning.
 They act by suppressing the spontaneous neuronal discharges and neuronal hyperexcitability that occur after nerve injury and may also have a central effect.

-Carbamazepine was the first representative from this class to be studied in clinical trials.
-It has been used for the treatment of trigeminal neuralgia, painful diabetic neuropathy and postherpetic neuralgia.
+Carbamazepine, an anticonvulsant structurally related to tricyclic antidepressants, was the first representative from this class to be studied in clinical trials.

 Other antiepileptics, such as phenytoin, clonazepam, valproic acid, topiramate, tiagabine, and oxcarbazepine, also have antihyperalgesic and antinociceptive effects, and are used for neuropathic pain.